ARD92/s2-simulator-mcp-server/README.md

 ### Running Simulations

 Simulations can be initiated using the `simulator_intent` tool.
-You can provide a structured JSON payload.
+You can provide a structured JSON payload or freeform text and allow the llm to interpret.

 #### Steady-State Mode